 The following are the public hospitality or foodservice companies in the United Arab Emirates, ranked from largest to smallest market cap.

-Founded 2014 and headquartered in Dubai, Emaar Malls has become synonymous with luxury, having developed and operated some of the most well-known retail centers and shopping malls (including “Super Regional Malls” — ie. those in excess of 800 thousand square feet) in the region.
-The company also operates in the “Specialty Retail” segment, i.e. shopping centers mainly offering specialty stores for fine and casual dining, commercial offices or retail outlets of manufacturers.
+Founded in 2014 and headquartered in Dubai, Emaar Malls has become synonymous with luxury, having developed and operated some of the most well-known retail centers and shopping malls (including “Super Regional Malls” — ie. those in excess of 800 thousand square feet) in the region.
+The company also operates in the “Specialty Retail” segment, i.e. shopping centers mainly offering specialty stores for fine and casual dining, commercial offices, or retail outlets of manufacturers.
 The company’s real estate arm (the publicly-traded Emaar Properties) has developed some of the most large-scale projects in the region, including Burj Khalifa, the tallest building in the world.

 ALDAR owns nine hotels in Abu Dhabi, including seven luxury properties in the Yas Island complex, adjacent to the Formula 1 race track.
 Projects include the Yas Crowne Plaza (a 4-star hotel operated by IHG); Yas Viceroy; and Yas Rotana.
 The company was founded in 2005 and is today one of the leading real estate developers in Abu Dhabi and the wider Middle East region.